andre-st/goodreads-www/README.md

 ## Modest remark:

 This repository also serves as a playground where I try different designs.
-But none of them:

 ![Screenshot](screenshot-avoid.png "Tweet")